 When lifters talk about working out, they only mention weights, reps, and sets.
 But rest time is just as important and should be given the same consideration as weights, reps, and sets.
-Many readers also read why are your muscles not getting bigger and stronger.

 What are the three energy pathways to burn fat and build muscle?

 The human body has three energy pathways.
 There is the ATP-CP, glycolytic, and oxidative energy pathways.
 The ATP-CP energy pathway is the body’s rocket fuel.
 It lasts for about 15 seconds.
 The ATP-CP energy pathway takes about 3 minutes to replenish once used.
 It is used for powerlifting, jumping, and sprinting.
 The glycolytic energy pathway is the body’s midrange fuel.